TrautsNottus/trautsnottus.github.io/_docs/accounts/privacy.md

 The information relates to session identification and authentication data.
 And are used to verify access requests to SIMS Services.

-The cookies do not hold personally identifiable data and are not copied to local machines or devices.
+The cookies don't hold personally identifiable data and are not copied to local machines or devices.

 ## Analytics